Cantonese culture: Cantonese furniture

-Cantonese furniture (Jyutping: Gwong2 sik1 gaa1 si1; Traditional Chinese: 廣式傢俬) is the Cantonese style of furniture.
-It can be dated at least back to the 17th century.
+Cantonese furniture can be dated at least back to the 17th century.
 This style generally uses the native timbers in the Lingnan region, while borrowing elements from traditional furniture styles of the Tang Empire and the Song Empire and artistic styles imported from Western Europe.
 It is characterized by (1) its tendency to make each furniture item by working on one larger piece of wood, resulting in Cantonese furniture not showing traces of being assembled; (2) taking elements from Baroque and Rococo style, especially in its use of curves; (3) using techniques from other Lingnan crafts, such as Teochew woodcarving; and (4) heavy use of shells and marbles as decorations.
 Nowadays, Cantonese furniture is being exported to many other Han Chinese communities and to foreign countries.

 Lingnan school of painting

-Lingnan school of painting (Jyutping: Ling5 naam5 waa2 paai3; Traditional Chinese: 嶺南畫派), also called Cantonese school of painting, is a distinctive style of painting invented primarily by Cantonese artists.
-It originated in the 19th century, founded by Gou Gim-fu (a Cantonese) and several of his associates.
+The Lingnan School is a distinctive style of painting invented primarily by Cantonese artists.
+It originated in the 19th century, founded by Gou Gim-fu and several of his associates.
 This style combined the ink wash painting shared by all Han Chinese and watercolor painting, also with the influence from impressionism.
 It emphasizes leaving blank spaces and the use of bright colors, in stark contrast to less colorful ink wash painting.
 For example, "The Flames of the Eastern Battlefield" used watercolor to paint bright red colors in the background.
 This, alongside the blank spaces in the painting, gives potential alternative interpretations of the blank spaces, which could look like either smoke or clouds.

 Others

 Sekwan ware and Cochin ware are types of pottery with Cantonese origins.
 The former is still being produced by Cantonese, while the latter is more associated with Taiwan these days.
+Xiangyunsha silk has origins in Cantonese culture as well, in Guangdong province.